2022-23 Financial Aid Application Process Requirements

 - Note: If only one of your parents files a tax return, we will require the other parent to complete a Parent Non-Filer Statement.

-Monitor your Cornell To Do List
+Applicants have a Cornell To Do List

 Do you have further questions?